PoodleApp/arfe-protocol/ARFE.markdown

 Each email message may have many content parts, thanks to the MIME data format.
-Exactly one content part in each message is the primary content part, determined by its position in the MIME structure.
+Exactly one content part in each message is the primary content part as determined by its position in the MIME structure.
-(Note that email clients may disagree on which is the primary content part in a message due to the fact that MIME allows for fallback representations of a content part, certain clients cannot display certain content types.)
+(Note that email clients may disagree on which is the primary content part in a message due to the fact that MIME allows for fallback representations of a content part, and clients are permitted to ignore content types that they are not programmed to display.)

 TODO: Link to to rules for determining primary content part, or write them here.

-A "resource" is a piece of data with an associated MIME type, and associated ARFE metadata (e.g. its access control policy).
-Resources are derived from email content parts.
+A "resource" is an ARFE document that is derived from one or more email content parts.
+Each resource is introduced by a content part that represents its initial revision.
+Subsequent ARFE messages may modify a resource.

 A conversation is interpreted as a set of resources each identified by URI.
 Some of those resources come from primary content parts,